woz-u/DS-Student-Resources/DS110-Final-Project/DS110-Syllabus.md

 ### In Class Activities-120 Hours

-Students will organize into groups, and select areas of interest in which to perform analysis and reporting.
+Students will organize into groups and select areas of interest in which to perform analysis and reporting.
 Students will meet regularly via Slack and Skype to communicate progress, findings, new ideas, and subsequent analytical strategy.
 It is expected that analytical process is documented and put in the summary of the project history.
 A project report with graphs and techniques will be prepared.
 Students will complete the following steps for the Data Science Program Group Project: